AZBevier/sims/SEL32/README.md

                simulator will only boot part of the system before receiving an error.
 All basemode instructions have been tested.

-Other MPX verion support:
+Other MPX versions support:
                I am still looking for an MPX 3.X user or master SDT tape.
-I have much of the source, but no loadable code to creat a bootable system.
+I have much of the source, but no loadable code to create a bootable system.
                Please keep looking for anyone who can provide these tapes.

 James C. Bevier